-We used the same apparatus and followed the same procedures described by Xia et al. [2004, 2005], Rosakis [2002] and Biegel et al. [2008a, b] Square plates of the transparent photoelastic polymers Homalite and polycarbonate (15.25 cm x 15.25 cm x 1 cm) were bisected by a saw-cut fault at an angle α to one edge.
+(2008, 2010-this issue) Square plates of the transparent photoelastic polymers Homalite and polycarbonate $(15.25 \text{ cm} \times 15.25 \text{ cm} \times 1 \text{ cm})$ were bisected by a saw-cut fault at an angle α to one edge.
 The contacting faces were lapped with #220 sandpaper.
-Mean surface roughness was measured to be 2 microns using a digital mechanical profilometer.
-As in Xia et al. [2005], one half of a polycarbonate plate was placed in contact with one half of a Homalite plate as shown in Figure 1.
+Mean surface roughness was measured to be 2 μm using a digital mechanical profilometer.
+As in Xia et al. (2005), one half of a polycarbonate plate was placed in contact with one half of a Homalite plate as shown in Fig. 1.
 The samples were loaded with uniaxial stress P and a dynamic rupture was nucleated by using a high voltage pulse to explode a wire across the center of the fault plane.
 The explosion reduces normal stress on a patch of the fault approximately 1 cm long thereby nucleating a rupture which, in most cases, propagates bilaterally.
-The voltage pulse also triggers high-speed digital cameras which take a series of pictures of the propagating rupture using transmitted polarized laser light that resolves the photoelastic fringes produced by the spatial gradients in shear stress (Figure 2).
-The experiments described here differ from those in Xia et al. [2005] in that our surfaces were significantly smoother and, in some experiments, the Homalite half plate was fracture damaged as shown in the inset in Figure 2.
-Fracture damage was generated as described in Biegel et al. [2008a, b] by using a razor knife to produce a grid of scratches approximately $2\ \mathrm{mm}$ apart oriented at $\pm 45^{\circ}$ to the loading axis, and then dipping the plate in liquid nitrogen for 45 sec.
+The voltage pulse also triggers high-speed digital cameras which take a series of pictures of the propagating rupture using transmitted polarized laser light that resolves the photoelastic fringes produced by the spatial gradients in shear stress (Fig. 2).
+The experiments described here differ from those in Xia et al. (2005) in that our surfaces were significantly smoother and, in some experiments, the Homalite half plate was fracture damaged as shown in the inset in Fig. 2.
+Fracture damage was generated as described in Biegel et al. (2008, 2010-this issue) by using a razor knife to produce a grid of scratches approximately 2 mm apart (chosen simply for convenience rather than mimicking real earth damage density) oriented at $\pm 45^{\circ}$ to the loading axis, and then dipping the plate in liquid nitrogen for 45 s.
 We did not explore cases involving damaged polycarbonate plates because this thermal shock procedure did not produce fracture damage in polycarbonate.

-3. Elastic Properties of Homalite, Damaged Homalite and Polycarbonate
+3. Elastic properties of Homalite, damaged Homalite and polycarbonate

 The elastic properties of Homalite, damaged Homalite and polycarbonate are given in Table 1.
-The S wave speed in damaged Homalite was measured by Biegel et al. [2008b].
-The corresponding P wave speed and Poisson's ratio were estimated using the model for fracture damaged materials formulated by O'Connell and Budiansky [1974] as detailed in Biegel et al. [2008b].
+The S wave speed in damaged Homalite was measured by Biegel et al. (2008).
+The corresponding P-